Skip to content

 Natural pearl necklaces

-Natural Pearl Strands Exhibited at Hong Kong International Jewelry Fair in 2024
+Strands of natural pearls on display at the Hong Kong International Jewelry Fair in 2024

-The others and mussels do not have the capacity to become irritated, in fact, they are not even capable of feeling , since they do not have a brain per se.
+Other mussels do not have the ability to feel irritated, in fact, they are not even capable of feeling , since they do not have a brain per se.
 They have a very simple nervous system, which allows them to perform basic functions, such as eating, growing and reproducing.
-In this sense, they are more similar to a plant than an animal.
+In this sense, they are more similar to a plant than to an animal.

-The reality is that a pearl is formed when the epithelial cells found in the oyster's mantle are displaced to another place within the oyster.
+The reality is that a pearl is formed when the epithelial cells found in the mantle of the oyster are displaced to another location within the oyster.

-For example, it is possible that a parasite crosses the oyster shell, passes through the mantle and reaches the gonad , dragging epithelial cells in its wake.
-The only function of these cells is to generate nacre for the oyster to grow, so they will continue to fulfill their function despite having been displaced.
-When found inside the gonad, what is known as the “pearl sac” is formed, which little by little is filled with layers of nacre, until forming a pearl that is usually more or less spherical in shape, but not necessarily. round, in fact, round pearls are the rarest and most difficult to obtain.
+For example, it is possible for a parasite to pass through the oyster shell, through the mantle and reach the gonad , dragging epithelial cells along with it.
+The only function of these cells is to generate nacre so that the oyster grows, so they will continue to fulfill their function despite having been displaced.
+When they are inside the gonad, what is known as the “pearl sac” is formed, which is gradually filled with layers of nacre, until it forms a pearl that is usually more or less spherical in shape, but not necessarily round; in fact, round pearls are the rarest and most difficult to obtain.

 As you can see, this is a completely accidental and complex event, which is why finding a natural pearl is so complicated.
-It is estimated that only one in every ten thousand oysters can find a natural pearl of moderately acceptable quality.
+It is estimated that only in one in ten thousand oysters can a natural pearl of a moderately acceptable quality be found.

 Cultured pearls are pearls created by oysters and mussels, but with the help and care of humans .

 It is important to clarify that what you see in jewelry stores today are all cultured pearls .
-As we have already explained, natural pearls are extremely scarce and are reserved for collectors or people with very high purchasing power since a simple necklace of natural pearls can cost millions of euros.
-Furthermore, since the invention of plastic, oysters were no longer sought to create mother-of-pearl objects, such as buttons and ornaments, pearls continued to be an extra product of the mother-of-pearl industry and with the invention of pearl farming at the beginning of the century XX, the natural pearl industry practically disappeared.
+As we have already explained, natural pearls are extremely rare and are reserved for collectors or people with very high purchasing power, since a simple natural pearl necklace can cost millions of euros.
+In addition, since the invention of plastic, oysters were no longer sought to create mother-of-pearl objects, such as buttons and ornaments.
+Pearls were still an extra product of the mother-of-pearl industry , and with the invention of pearl cultivation at the beginning of the 20th century, the natural pearl industry practically disappeared.

-The cultivation of saltwater pearls was discovered by a Japanese entrepreneur named Kokichi Mikimoto who, after a decade of attempts, managed to grow the first crop of complete Akoya Pearls in 1916 , years before he had managed to grow half pearls.
+Saltwater pearl cultivation was discovered by a Japanese entrepreneur named Kokichi Mikimoto who, after a decade of attempts, managed to cultivate the first crop of complete Akoya pearls in 1916 , years before he had managed to cultivate half pearls.

 The method that Mikimoto discovered is the one that is still used today .